SPbSAT/simplifier/README.md

-# Circuit SAT Preprocessor
+# Simplify: a tool for a boolean circuit simplification.

-`preprocessor` is a program, that accepts an arbitrary circuit instance in `BENCH` format and returns (stdout or file) equivalent circuit, transformed in a way to reduce number of gates in it.
+Simplify is a program, that accepts an arbitrary circuit instance provided in `BENCH` or `AIG` format and returns (stdout or file) equivalent circuit, transformed in such a way as to reduce the number of gates in it.

-## Environment

-Preprocessor is written using C++20, and is ready to be compiled on some common Linux distributive, e.g. Ubuntu.

-Preprocessor has one external dependency: [argparse](https://github.com/p-ranav/argparse/tree/v2.9).
-It is used to ease CLI arguments parsing.

-Preprocessor also includes one development dependency: [GoogleTest](https://github.com/google/googletest).
-Gtest is used to run unit tests which cover main logic of preprocessor.

-To make this code package whole, `argparse` and `gtest` repository snapshots are included in this archive and are presented in the `vendor/` directory.

-## Building
+## Building and execution

+### Building

-Preprocessor is build using `cmake` tool.
+Simplify can be built using `cmake` tool.

-To build `preprocessor` binary execute following steps
+To build `simplify` binary execute following steps

 ```
 $ mkdir build